Preparing and Registering S.T.A.B.L.E. Support Instructors

 - Once this process has been completed, complete the On-Line Student Roster and mark “Orientation to Support Instructor” when adding the student’s name.
 To be eligible for Instructor registration, there MUST be a passing pre-test score (70% or higher) and a passing mixed module score (0, 1 or 2 wrong on the first try) as outlined above.

 - In addition to the standard notification that the roster was approved, you will receive a Support Instructor Registration form.
+(See the PDF on this web page for an example of the items that must be verified by both the Candidate and the Lead Instructor responsible for the Candidate’s training process).
 Upon receipt of this form:

-- Ask the Support Instructor Candidate to complete their part of the registration form.
+- Ask the Candidate to complete their part of the registration form.
 Be sure the form is legible, and filled out completely, and contains their primary and secondary email address.

 - The Lead instructor responsible for “training” the Support Instructor must also verify the training process was followed and sign the registration form.
 Be sure to include the student’s pre-test and mixed module post-test scores.

-- MAIL or FAX the original registration form to the S.T.A.B.L.E. office with a copy of the Learner Course Roster.
+- MAIL, SCAN and email, or FAX the registration form to the S.T.A.B.L.E. office with a copy of the Learner Course Roster

 - When approved by the Roster Administrator, the Support Instructor will receive an email with instructions for logging into the on-line roster and downloading their Instructor card.

 - If S.T.A.B.L.E.
-Roster Administrator determines that there is a problem with the Support Instructor’s candidacy, the submitting Lead instructor will be notified.
-S.T.A.B.L.E. will determine whether a Learner course completion card is more appropriate for the candidate.
+Roster Administrator determines that there is an issue with the Support Instructor’s candidacy, the submitting Lead instructor will be notified.
+S.T.A.B.L.E. reserves the right to determine whether a Learner course completion card is more appropriate for the Candidate.

 For any questions, please contact The S.T.A.B.L.E.
 Program Administration staff: Mason Meinhold or Beth St. Thomas at 1-435-655-8171.